eclipse-ecal/ecal/doc/rst/configuration/options.rst

 ===========================

 The eCAL configuration file is loaded based on the following priorities, whereever it is found first.
-If you want a specific eCAL Node to run with another ``ecal.yaml`` than the others, you can set the ``ECAL_CONFIG`` variable before starting the process, e.g. from a batch or shell skript.
+If you want a specific eCAL Node to run with another ``ecal.yaml`` than the others, you can set the ``ECAL_DATA`` variable before starting the process, e.g. from a batch or shell skript.
 In addition, some eCAL applications support providing a path from the command line option ``--ecal-config-file``.

 .. important::